jeffhowarth/eeprimer/lessons/comparingDatasets.md

 ### Image processing workflow in earth engine

 Now we will begin to write a script that draws images from Sentinel-2, Landsat 8, and MODIS-Terra like the app you just explored.

+_Please note: the CODE CHECKPOINT below will allow you to check you work after adding the S2 and L8 collections._

 #### Start with a header